galacticmob/meta-galaxy_meridian/README.md

 # meta-galaxy
 Give that old Palm Pilot new life!
 The base system comes with 2 UI environments: opie and Matchbox/GPE webOS UI is in the works.
-If you want to ghelp me with that, be my guest.
+If you want to help me with that, be my guest.
-Th is the main combined BitBake repo for building galaxy in its entirety.
+The following is the main combined BitBake repo for building galaxy in its entirety.

 This layer depends on: